 The Village’s Response

 On March 19, 2020, the Village of Bald Head Island declared a State of Emergency which included a Voluntary Evacuation of Bald Head Island.
 Since that time, the Village amended its original State of Emergency (SOE).
 The fourth amendment enacted the expiration of the Village’s original State of Emergency on May 27, 2020.
 The State of North Carolina’s Executive Orders remain in effect and continue to restrict some activities within the Village.
 These orders also affect the ferry system for more information regarding the ferries and trams, CLICK HERE.
-With the ferry system impacted, the Village continues to reduce its use of the system by having employees who can work remotely working at home or working at an off-island site and reducing/staggering schedules to protect the health of its staff.
+With the ferry system impacted, the Village continues to reduce its use of the system by having employees who can work remotely working at home or working at an off-island site.

 A link to each amendment can be found below.Original Village State of Emergency Proclamation – 3/19/2020 First Amendment to SOE – 3/30/2020 Second Amendment to SOE – 4/17/2020 Third Amendment to SOE – 4/28/2020 Fourth Amendment to SOE – 5/15/2020